 Vehicles dropping off trailers and immediately moving away are ok to do so.
 This is the expected process.
 Sculling boat roof rack vehicles should also drop off and move away.

-We have a very limited allocation of parking permits for competitors vehicles which carry a £5 fee payable to the council, the event will have to pass this fee on to drivers.
-The event will collect payment and transfer the money to the council.
-The permits can be allocated to pre-notified vehicles on a needs basis e.g. sculling boat roof rack vehicles.
-Our priority is parking all the boat trailers so we will not know how many non-trailer spaces are available until the trailer parking has been planned.
-The event will coordinate the trailer parking and parking permit requests with the entries secretaries for the visiting clubs.

 Boats may be assembled along the length of The Groves, however, plenty of space should be allowed for vehicles to pass through the Groves.
 Please avoid leaving boats opposite local business and domestic premises where vehicles access is needed.
 Please be aware this area is open to the public so take care when moving boats around.

 Trailer access route information is a separate document available on Grosvenor RC website.